 Last Saturday the weather was absolutely phenomenal.
 So I decided to go for a wander in Sydney’s Royal Botanic Garden.
-The garden is one of my favorite places in this city.
-Not only has it some of the most spectacular city views, it is also a quiet spot in a busy city.
+The garden is one of my favourite places in this city.
+Not only has it some of the most spectacular city views, but it is also a quiet spot in a busy city.

-Just think about the wonderful lush color of the sweeping lawns, dark green canopies and thousands of beautiful flowers.
+Just think about the wonderful lush colour of the sweeping lawns, dark green canopies and thousands of beautiful flowers.
 The Botanic Gardens are not just a place to sit back, relax and enjoy the stunning views, there is always plenty to do and new things to discover, doesn’t matter if it’s summer or winter.

 In this post, I will show you some of the best places to go and ‘take you along my trip’ in the gardens.

 Probably the number one hot-spot in the garden is Mrs. Macquarie’s chair.
 Here you will find large tourists groups, taking selfies with the opera house in the background.
 This is the number one spot visited by people going to the gardens and definitely make sure you head to this panoramic spot.
 It offers SPECTACULAR views of Sydney’s harbour.
 This includes the Opera House and the Sydney Harbour Bridge.

 Mrs. Macquarie’s chair itself is a big rock carved into a seat which is said to be the place where the governor’s wife would view the ships in the harbour, smart lady.. she knew where the best seat was in the city 😉

 The Oriental Garden is dedicated to Asian plants and flowers, and the Succulent Garden has several varieties of succulents and cacti on display arranged in a garden of pebbles and stones.
 Right in front, there is also a collection of rare and endangered plants to be found.

 Even though it is winter now, there are still some flowers in bloom.
 It just shows that there is never a season or reason (hah rhyme) not to visit this place.